awallien/bt_playground/nonogram/README.md

 # Implementation

-Source files for Configuration.java and Backtracker.java are both provided by RIT CS from CSCI-142 course lecture code website.
+Source files for Configuration.java and Backtracker.java are both provided by RIT CS from CSCI-142 course lecture website (https://cs.rit.edu/~csci142/).

 The backtracker will find only one solution to this puzzle game.
 For each row on the board, it will generate successors with the hints in that row by building